Suzy’s Africa Travel Tips

 About Anti-malaria drugs

 This is a common question from our travelers to parts of Africa and So.
 America.
+Always consult your physician.
 It is a serious disease that can happen when being bitten by an infected female mosquito.
 However, it’s extremely rare.
-While locals, tourism staff and guides there do not take pills, many travelers prefer to play it safe with either weekly or daily pills which starts a week before your arrival.
+While locals, tourism staff and guides there do not take pills, many travelers prefer to play it safe with either weekly or daily pills which start a week before your arrival.
+In the US, we are limited to only 3 choices; Malarone, Doxycycline or Atovaquone (Larium).
+Malarone can be costly, but now there’s a generic.
+Wal-Mart or Kroger have best prices.
+See your doctor for a prescription.
+Sometimes one only needs a strong DEET repellent (roll-on best) and wear pants and long sleeves at dusk.
+We will advise if you are in a malaria zone.

 Travelers’ diarrhea can happen anywhere outside USA.
 It can be caused from the stress of travel, different diets and water that is contaminated.
 However, all lodge meals are hygienic clean meals.
 (Cause of infection may be a virus, parasitic or bacterial, so don’t think Cipro is a cure-all.)
-You all know not to drink untreated tap water, use ice cubes.
-It is contagious so be scrupulous with washing your hands and using a clean towel to dry.
-And not to brush teeth with it.
+You all know not to drink untreated tap water, use ice cubes, or brush your teeth with it.
+Guides will remind. you, though few get sick in Africa.
+If you get sick, rehydrate with oral rehydration salts, take Imodium or Lomatil.
+If it doesn’t pass in a week, see doctor.
+Don’t reach for ‘’stoppers’’ right away.
+Allow toxins to pass.
+Fluids are essential.